Finding the Right Editor

 Narrow your choices to three, based on the vibe you get from them.

-Shoot them an email saying you are interested in their services.
+Now that you've selected the editors you want to contact, shoot them an email saying you are interested in their services.

 Ask how much they charge for a specific type of edit and if they provide a sample edit.

-Most editors will respond within 48 hours on weekdays, and most will perform a sample edit from 1,000 to 2000 words.
-Make sure you ask if it is a free sample.
+Most editors perform sample edits from 1,000 to 2000 words.
+Ask if the sample edit is free.
 Some charge for the time they spend on the sample.
-It's only a small fee.
+It's usually a small fee.

-If you need a developmental edit, they may ask for a few chapters as this round looks at the larger picture.
+Developmental editors may ask for a few chapters as this round looks at the larger picture.

 After you receive your sample edits back, review and compare them.